TULSA SPRING SWING 2026 CONTEST RULES

 Pro

 A “Pro” is considered to be an Advanced or Professional level dancer.
-A pro may dance with a maximum of 4 “Ams” per contest.
+A pro may dance with a maximum of FOUR (4) “Ams” per contest.

 Am